Masbate DIY Travel Guide

 We know you’re confused now, hence the overview of Masbate province:

 MASBATE is an island province near the middle of the Philippine archipelago.
 Politically, the province is part of the Bicol Region.
 However, when you get to the place, from the sociolinguistic perspective, this province has a stronger affiliation with Visayas.
 Masbate has three major ilands: Masbate, Ticao and Burias.

 So there, we hope it is clear now, Masbate Island is not the entire Masbate province.
-We will create separate entries for Ticao Island and (maybe) Burias Island (when we visit the place).
+We have separate entries for Ticao Island and Burias Island.

 How to Get to Masbate

 Philippine Airlines and Cebu Pacific offer daily direct flights to Masbate.
 It only takes an hour to reach Masbate City by plane.

 Legazpi City in Albay province can be the jump-off point for Luzon residents coming in by bus or van.